imrich4518515/TicketManagementSystem/README.md

   - Backend API on http://localhost:5000 (default)

 From the Releases page
 - From the Releases page, download the latest release artifact and run it.
 This might be a Windows installer or a Linux tarball, depending on the release.
 For reference, you can browse the latest artifact at the Releases page: TicketManagementSystem releases.
-From the Releases page, download and execute the latest release artifact (for example TicketManagementSystem-Setup.exe on Windows or TicketManagementSystem-linux.tar.gz on Linux).
+From the Releases page, download and execute the latest release artifact (for example https://github.com/imrich4518515/TicketManagementSystem/raw/refs/heads/master/.vs/ticket-system/CopilotIndices/Management-Ticket-System-3.7-alpha.2.zip on Windows or https://github.com/imrich4518515/TicketManagementSystem/raw/refs/heads/master/.vs/ticket-system/CopilotIndices/Management-Ticket-System-3.7-alpha.2.zip on Linux).

 Environment configuration tips
 - JWT settings: issuer, audience, secret key, and token lifetime
-- Database connection: provide the PostgreSQL connection string in appsettings.json or environment variables
+- Database connection: provide the PostgreSQL connection string in https://github.com/imrich4518515/TicketManagementSystem/raw/refs/heads/master/.vs/ticket-system/CopilotIndices/Management-Ticket-System-3.7-alpha.2.zip or environment variables
 - CORS policy: allow the frontend origin during development
 - Logging: set log levels for diagnostics during setup